aefimov/teamcity-deb/README.md

 ```
 sudo /etc/init.d/teamcity upgrade 7.1.4
 ```
-Where ```7.1.4```, is version published on JetBrains Site.
+Where ```7.1.4```, is the version published on JetBrains Site.
 This script will download tar.gz, unpack it into `/usr/local/teamcity-7.1.4` and link to `/usr/local/teamcity`.
 Then TeamCity will be restarted.

-Version upgrading on first install will performed automatically.
+On the first install the upgrade will be performed automatically.

 ### Upgrade TeamCity Server.
 Good practice.
 Update package via:
 ```
 dch -i
 ```
-Change TeamCity version to new one.
+Change TeamCity version to the new one.
 ```
 git commit -a -m "Upgrade to TeamCity 7.1.4"
 git push origin master
 debuild
 debrelease
 ```
-Then just install new package on target hosts.
+Then just install the new package on target hosts.

 ### Database

-This package is used `mysql` as one of most popular on Ubuntu.
+This package uses `mysql` as one of the most popular on Ubuntu.

-Database `teamcity` created automatically on `localhost` for user `teamcity`, with password `teamcity` on first install.
-For security issues you can modify this package as you wish, and as your Organization is requires.
+Database `teamcity` is created automatically on `localhost` for user `teamcity`, with password `teamcity` on first install.
+For security reasons it is advised to modify these settings in the package or otherwise to comply with your Organization rules.

-On first Run TeamCity will not use MySQL database, after first run and performing some initial setup if you see warning of 'External database', please just restart TeamCity server:
+On the very first start after initial TeamCity installation, it might not use MySQL database.
+If you see a warning in TeamCity UI about 'External database', just restart TeamCity server:
 ```
 sudo /etc/init.d/teamcity restart
 ```